← All Articles

 What time should you fly fish in summer?

 Dawn through mid-morning and the last hour or two of light, when the water is coolest.
-Avoid midday on freestone creeks — the water warms into the stress zone for trout.
-If you want to fish midday in summer, go to a cold tailwater like the Toccoa.
+Avoid midday on freestone creeks — the water warms into the stress zone for trout, and a fish you land in 70°F water may not survive.
+If you want to fish midday in summer, go to a cold tailwater like the Toccoa, where the bottom-release water stays in the low 50s all day.

 What time is best for trout fishing in winter?

 The warmest part of the day — late morning to mid-afternoon.
 Cold mornings keep trout sluggish; as the sun warms the water a few degrees and midges hatch, the fish turn on.
-Tailwaters are the most reliable winter option.
+Fishing a winter dawn is usually a waste of a cold start.
+Tailwaters are the most reliable winter option because their water temperature barely moves.

 Do tailwaters fish all day?

 Yes.
 Bottom-release tailwaters like the Toccoa (below Blue Ridge Dam) and the Chattahoochee (below Buford Dam) stay cold and steady regardless of the time or weather, so trout feed throughout the day.
-The variable is dam generation, not the clock — check the schedule before wading.
+The variable is dam generation, not the clock — check the schedule before wading, because a release can raise the river two to four feet in half an hour.

 Fish the right window with a guide